kellyjonbrazil/jc/docs/parsers/timedatectl.md

 # jc.parsers.timedatectl

-jc - JSON CLI output utility `timedatectl` command output parser
+jc - JSON Convert `timedatectl` command output parser

 The `epoch_utc` calculated timestamp field is timezone-aware and is only available if the `universal_time` field is available.